 One-credit hour honors contract is available to qualified students who have an interest in a more thorough investigation of a topic related to this subject.
 An honors contract may incorporate research, a paper, or project and includes individual meetings with a faculty mentor.
 Student must be currently enrolled in the regular section of the courses or have completed it the previous semester.
 Contact the Honors Program Office, COM 201, for more information.
+Prerequsite: Honors department approval.

-THEA 131 Voice and Speech (3 Hours)
+THEA 131 Voice and Speech (3 Hours) T

 The student will develop techniques to expand breath support, vocal range and dynamics; learn precise articulation; and strengthen the connection between thought and sound.
 Through the use of exercises to free, develop and strengthen the voice, the student will be better able to communicate the full range of human emotion and all the nuances of thought.
 Skills acquired in this course are essential for actors, broadcast journalists, educators and other public speakers.
-3 hrs. lecture/wk.
-This course is typically taught in the fall semester.

-THEA 133 Technical Practicum I (1 Hour) nbsp;
+THEA 133 Technical Practicum I (1 Hour) →

 Students gain practical experience in technical theater in this course.
 The student completes the course objectives by working in the theatre department's productions and/or working in the scene/costume shop during the semester.
-2 hrs. lab/wk.